mateusz29/qgis-yolo-plugin/README.md

-# QGIS YOLO Plugin
+# YOLO-MOD plugin

 ## Description

-QGIS YOLO Plugin is a QGIS extension designed to integrate **YOLO models** for object detection.
-The plugin now supports training and inference using custom datasets, in addition to pre-trained models.
-The latest version supports **YOLOv11 and YOLOv12 architectures**, with multiple model sizes.
+YOLO-MOD is a QGIS plugin for object detection and classification in optical remote sensing imagery using **YOLO deep learning models**.
+It allows users to detect multiple object categories—such as ships, aircraft, helicopters, airports, and storage tanks—directly within standard GIS workflows.
+The plugin provides access to pre-trained models and tools for exporting detection results and generating datasets, without requiring prior machine learning experience.
+The latest version supports **YOLOv11 and YOLOv12** architectures with multiple model sizes.

 The plugin allows users to detect objects from aerial and satellite imagery directly within QGIS.